Cleaning & Organizing

 A baby grand piano—or any grand piano—requires very delicate handling.
 In fact, a specialist must disassemble some of the piano’s moving parts before it can be relocated.
 Once your “baby” makes it to its new digs, you might then need a third party company to come and tune the piano and make sure that it’s working properly.
 ApartmentGuide recommends that other delicate musical instruments not be moved on a regular moving truck if they’re sensitive to temperature fluctuations, as most trucks are unregulated.

 If you are a wine connoisseur and need to move your wine cellar or collection of fine vino, a regular moving truck will not suffice.
-Here’s some wine terms that will make you sound like an expert when you call around for movers.
 Larger collections of wine may need to be transported in a specialized, refrigerated truck since movement, humidity, temperature and exposure to light can all mess with the character and chemistry of fine wines.
 Consider consulting with your local sommelier or qualified wine appraiser for recommendations on moving companies and general advice.
+Learn how to get moving boxes for free.

 Known for their Swedish meatballs and inexpensive but innovative furniture, IKEA furniture is not moving-friendly.
 “Believe it or not, IKEA furniture is one of the most complicated items for moving companies to handle,” says Weinerman.
 “A lot of people have some sort of IKEA (or other modular-build) furniture in their household.
 These items can be very complicated to disassemble and reassemble—sometimes even more complicated than a grandfather clock or grand piano, as there are so many parts and such specific instructions.”
 Some moving companies even have policies in place that state that they will not touch or disassemble any IKEA furniture; rather, this must be done by qualified carpenters.

 “Photo albums aren’t going to do any harm to the other items in your moving truck, but they’re at risk themselves during a move,” says McMillan, of ApartmentGuide and Rent.com.
-Check out the best ways to preserve those old photos and avoid losing those precious memories, by making sure they stay with you on a move.
+You’ll want to make sure you avoid losing those precious memories by making sure they stay with you on a move.
 “Accidents happen in moving trucks, whether it’s something falling down, a box getting misplaced during unloading, or even (rarely) something dramatic like a fire.”
 If it’s super-meaningful and irreplaceable, tote it yourself.
+Check out the best ways to preserve those old photos.